Orfadin capsules (Nitisinone)

 How Taken

-oral capsules, typically twice daily with food
+oral capsule, typically twice daily

 What Is Orfadin capsules Used For?